agabor/docs/_includes/common/relations.md

 ```
 {% endif %}

 You can also get the "one" side of the one-to-many relationship from the "many" side.
-For example, if we want to find all Parse User objects who also have a given `Weapon`, we can write a constraint for our query like this:
+For example, if we want to find all MSG User objects who also have a given `Weapon`, we can write a constraint for our query like this:

 {% if page.language == "java" %}
 ```java